ag1988/injecting_numeracy/pre_training/README.md

-# Coming Soon!

 # Pre-training BERT on datasets in DROP format

-**Download the data + trained models** : Download `genbert_data_and_models.tar.gz` from ???? to the current dir.
+**Download the data + trained models** : Download `genbert_data_and_models.tar.gz` from ?? to the current dir.
 Untar it and download DROP dataset using `bash download.sh`.
 This will also place the downloaded data inside appropriate sub-dirs.

 **Masked LM Task** : Wiki pages inside `./data/MLM_paras.jsonl` are tokenized and masked via `gen_train_data_MLM.py` (to create `MLM_paras.jsonl`, after [downloading & preparing](https://hotpotqa.github.io/wiki-readme.html) Wikipedia, we concatenated the paras after placing a string `■ .` to indicate end of para.
 We only kept the pages corresponding to the titles in `./data/wiki_titles_used.jsonl`).
 You can create masked MLM instances via:
 ```